ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/trust-bridges.md

 # Trust Bridges: Secure Information Sharing Across Independent Domains

 ## Introduction to Trust Bridges
-Trust bridges are mechanisms that enable the secure sharing of information between two independent domains.
-They can facilitate sharing between domains with differing security and operating policies, and support bridging between domains that rely on different frameworks, such as X.509 and IEEE 1609.2.
+Trust bridges are mechanisms that enable the secure sharing of information between two independent trust domains.
+They can facilitate sharing between trust domains with differing security and operating policies, and support bridging between trust domains that rely on different frameworks, such as X.509 and IEEE 1609.2.

 The concept of a trust bridge is to enable secure sharing of information across independent domains.
 A trust bridge ensures that data integrity, confidentiality, and authenticity are preserved throughout the transfer, even when bridging involves proprietary systems.